Red bird looking at camera against a white background

 Despite the proven benefits of a positive employee experience, only 13% of employees are satisfied with their experience, according to Gartner.

-It’s not too late to develop an employee experience model within your organization.
+It’s not too late to refine the employee experience framework within your organization.
 The steps below outline the best ways to understand your staff and ensure employee satisfaction.

 1. Understand Individual Motivations